UniversalDependencies/UD_Javanese-CSUI/README.md

 # Acknowledgments
 * The contributors of the second version (v2.12): Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, and Daniel Zeman
 * The contributors of the first version (v2.9): Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, Putri Rizqiyah, and Sri Hartati Wijono
+* We thank Rangga Prangwedana Januwarsa for adding lemmas since the dataset for UD v2.17

 ## References